-- For the claim period from March to May 2020, the scheme will provide a grant to self-employed individuals or partnerships, based on 80% of their profits up to a cap of £2,500 per month.
+- For the claim period from November 2020 to January 2021, the scheme will provide a grant to self-employed individuals or partnerships, based on 80% of their profits up to a cap of £7,500.

 - You must have filed a tax return for 2018-19 as self-employed or a member of a trading partnership by 23rd April 2020.

 - HMRC will use the average trading profits from tax returns in 2016/17, 2017/18 and 2018/19 to determine the size of the grant.
 Deducting any trading losses arising in those years from any profits.